-Corporate Governance Disclosure Requirement The Company's Approach Board of Directors Disclose identity of directors who are independent.
+rporate Governance Disclosure quirement The Company's Approach 1. (a) Board of Directors Disclose identity of directors who are independent.
 The Company's independent directors are Dr. Robert Gayton, Sidney Robinson, Alberto Salas and George Ireland. (b) Disclose identity of directors who are not independent and describe the basis for that determination.
 Dr. Klaus Zeitler, the Company's Executive Chairman, is the sole non-independent director.
 He is an executive officer and part of the Company's management team. (c) Disclose whether or not a majority of directors are independent.
 If a majority of directors are not independent, describe what the board of directors (the board) does to facilitate its exercise of independent judgment in carrying out its responsibilities.
 Four of the Company's five directors are independent. (d) If a director is presently a director of any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a foreign jurisdiction, identify both the director and the other issuer.
-The directors are also directors of the following other reporting issuers as of the date of this Information Circular: Klaus Zeitler: Western Copper and Gold Corporation, Tahoe Resources Inc., Los Andes Copper Ltd. and Prospector Resources Corp.
-Sidney Robinson: Chartwell Retirement Residences Robert Gayton: B2Gold Corp. and Western Copper and Gold Corporation.
-Alberto Salas: N/A. George Ireland: Rathdowney Resources Ltd, Lithium Americas Corporation (formerly Western Lithium USA Corp.), Redstar Gold Corp. (e) Disclose whether or not the independent directors hold regularly scheduled meetings at which non-independent directors and members of management are not in attendance.
+The directors are also directors of the following other reporting issuers as of the date of this Information Circular: Klaus Zeitler: Western Copper and Gold Corporation, Los Andes Copper Ltd. and Rio2 Limited Sidney Robinson: Chartwell Retirement Residences and Rio2 Limited Robert Gayton: B2Gold Corp. and Western Copper and Gold Corporation.
+Alberto Salas: N/A. George Ireland: Rathdowney Resources Ltd, Lithium Americas Corporation and Redstar Gold Corp. (e) Disclose whether or not the independent directors hold regularly scheduled meetings at which non-independent directors and members of management are not in attendance.
 If the independent directors hold such meetings, disclose the number of meetings held since the beginning of the issuer's most recently completed financial year.
 If the independent directors do not hold such meetings, describe what the board does to facilitate open and candid discussion among its independent directors.
 The independent directors meet at the conclusion of each Board meeting after members of management have left the meeting.
-The independent directors have met without management in attendance a total of four times during the period January 1, 2016 to December 31, 2016.
+The independent directors have met without management in attendance a total of one time during the period January 1, 2018 to December 31, 2018.